 If you haven’t noticed, the way Americans consume TV and video content is changing wildly.
-While some of us are upgrading our internet broadband connections to take advantage of every level of resolution offered by a 4K/UHD TV, my 8-year-old daughter would argue that Wi-Fi and a minimal 4’’ iPod screen are all one needs to enjoy TV (they’re all she needs to watch her Netflix Kids shows, after all).
+While some of us are upgrading our internet broadband connections to take advantage of every level of resolution offered by a 4K/UHD TV, the younger among us would argue that Wi-Fi and a minimal 4’’ iPod screen are all one needs to enjoy TV (they’re all we need to watch our Netflix shows, after all).
 The situation is complicated, involving new and legacy programming models, the expectations and habits of different generations, hardware that never existed before…the list goes on.

 First, there are the content providers:

 - Subscription services like Netflix, Hulu and Amazon Prime

 - TV Everywhere services like HBO Go and CW Seed

 - User-generated content like YouTube, Periscope and Meerkat